Call For A Free Consultation(602) 345-1818

 Van Buren Street.
 The old east-west route through the city.
 Speeds are higher than people expect, and intersections with side streets generate angle collisions.

 If a crash happened closer to the west edge of the city, our work in neighboring Goodyear may overlap.
-On the north side, the same patterns repeat in our Glendale car accident lawyer service area.
 The legal rules are identical; the local roads are not.

 Arizona uses a system called pure comparative negligence, codified at A.R.S. § 12-2505.
 Here’s what it actually means.